God’s method for preventing us from

 And probably now, at a later time in life, you can count your blessings that it all happened in the way that it did.
 I am fairly confident that when you get in touch with them; the way they just happen at ‘pivotal’ times in life, then they really do stand out.

-Of course, it is unlikely that any of these examples, you might find in your life, will in isolation prove that God exists to you, but recognising them will start to build that body of evidence you need for ‘believing in God’.
+Of course, it is unlikely that any of these examples, you might find in your life, will just prove that God exists to you, but recognising them will start to build that body of evidence you need for ‘believing in God’.

 As explained in the intro there are other methods God uses to guide us, maybe not quite as dramatically mind you.